1. Q: What is the application procedure?

 2. Q: What are the application deadlines?

-A: There are no application deadlines under the computer-based CPA examination.
+A: Application deadlines vary under the computer-based CPA examination.
 You should allow four weeks for processing the application, although you should receive the notice to schedule before then.

 3. Q: What happens after I receive the notice to schedule?

-A: If you hold a valid notice to schedule, you may contact Prometric CPA Exam directly to schedule the CPA exam.
-The exam must be scheduled at least a week in advance, and it is subject to available seating.
+A: If you hold a valid notice to schedule, you may contact Prometric directly to schedule the CPA exam.

 Course Requirements for Admission to the CPA Examination

-A: Yes.
-You must possess a baccalaureate or associates degree, obtain a score of 620 on the Graduate Management Admission Test, and complete the accounting and business course requirements in order to sit for the CPA examination without 150 semester hours.
+A: Possibly.
+In order to sit for the CPA exam with fewer than 150 semester hours, you must possess a baccalaureate or associates degree, obtain a score of 620 or higher on the Graduate Management Admission Test (GMAT), and complete the accounting and business course requirements outlined in Ohio Administrative Code 4701-3-03.
 The experience requirement for candidates in this category is two years if you complete 150 semester hours after you sit for the CPA examination, and four years if you do not.

 2. Q: How do I find out the accounting course requirements?